-Over the years, the community at CaribHRForum has tried a number of technologies to connect its members.
+Over the years, the community at CaribHRForum has used a number of technologies to connect its members.

-At the start in 2003, there were a less than a hundred participants who gathered via a Yahoo group.
-It was a free group, which meant that there were a number of advertisements inserted by Yahoo.
+In the first few years after the launch in 2003, there were a less than a hundred participants who gathered via a Yahoo group.
+It was a free service, which meant that there were a number of advertisements inserted by Yahoo.
 Over time, these became a distraction.

 Over time, however, people’s habits evolved.
 Email conversations got lost in members’ inboxes, resulting in lower participation overall and a smaller number of active threads.
 Facebook was no solution as the network cut its free delivery of messages.
 The Linkedin groups are not really meant to host a community.